wp-plugins/squirrly-seo/readme.txt

 If Squirrly makes you happy and if this makes sense for you, then please upgrade to PRO.

-Squirrly Seo has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99
+Squirrly Seo has a Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99 or keep using Squirrly for Free and be able to optimize 2 articles / month.

 We're glad to have you,